 The customer and myself were really pleased with the final piece!
 Here’s the slate after carving and before enamelling;

 If you would like a unique house-sign made (not one of those boring run-of-the-mill machine cut and made mass produced items), then please PM me here or email email@example.com.
 I can courier UK wide for approximately £11 (depending on your location).

 ‘Stream of Knowledge’ (2014).
 This was my entry to the Creative Place competition run by the Eastgate Theatre and Arts Centre in Peebles- the theme was simply ‘fish’.
 It won the first place award.

 Taking the three fish from the town crest and motto of Peebles where the competition and exhibition was held, I decided to re-interpret the classic Pictish salmon of knowledge adding movement and flow to the designs.
 Each fish was hand carved onto a piece of reclaimed Scottish purple variegated slate (these came from a local roof which was approximately 200 years old).
 I made the frame using a combination of East Lothian driftwood and reclaimed sarking (roofing) boards.

 I made these natural wooden cake stands for serving a three tier wedding cake.

 The top section of wood was sanded down to 1200 grade and then I applied some rapeseed oil to make them more food-safe.

-These were seen after posting on my Facebook page and I had an order for another one.
-This was made using pine for the top and elm for the base.
+After posting to my Facebook page and I had an order for another one that was made using pine for the top and elm for the base (below).

-If you would like to order one, please leave me a message here, or email firstname.lastname@example.org.
+If you would like to order one, please use the contact form, or email firstname.lastname@example.org.